 The crop dividers are locked in place by default from the factory.
 The dividers must be locked when operating in FLEX mode.
-Ensure the bolt-on divider shields are installed when the dividers are locked (see section 20.10.2 on page 114)
+Ensure the bolt-on divider shields are installed when the dividers are locked (see section 20.10.2 on page 116)

-There are two possible positions in which the divider can be locked.
-Ensure the left and right dividers are always locked in the same positions.
 The header performs best for most crops with the dividers locked in place.